VisualMeaning/development-texts/comments/deprecated/ontology_walkthrough.md

+> [!WARNING]
+> This documentation is deprecated.
+It was never really relevant as we only used Grafo for ontology generation for a very short period, and our understanding of ontologies has expanded massively since it was written and we have substantial documentation/training resources elsewhere now.
+Retaining for historical interest only.

 # Creating Ontologies for the SMP

 An ontology is a file describing the classes, properties and relationships that make up the data models visualised by the Shared Meaning Platform.